terraquad/wayland-headers/README.md

 # wayland-headers packaged for the Zig build system

-This is a Zig package which provides various Wayland headers needed to develop and cross-compile e.g. GLFW applications.
-It includes generated Wayland headers for GLFW:
+This is a Zig package which provides various Wayland headers needed to develop and cross-compile.
+It includes generated Wayland headers for protocols used in Mach core.

 * xdg-shell
 * xdg-decoration